 In addition to the steps we take to secure your account information, your actions play a big part in protecting your data, too.

 Protecting your personal information can help reduce your risk of identity theft.
-There are four main ways to do it:
+There are 4 main ways to do it:

 - Know who you share information with